drapertoby/portfolio-toby-draper/noodle_2.md

 <div style="border: 1px solid #ddd; background-color: #f9f9f9; padding: 1.5rem; margin-bottom: 2rem; border-radius: 6px;">
   <h2 style="margin-top: 0; font-size: 1.5rem;">Noodle 2 - Visualising Progress</h2>
   <p style="font-size: 1.1rem; line-height: 1.6; margin: 0;">
-   Previously a new dataset had been created from the six original files in the .fit format and I immediately identified some changes that would make that data set easier to work with.
-I created a 'nmame' column and devised a new naming convention that would be easier to type when writing code.
-I mapped     the contents of the new 'name' columnn using a function based on the contents of the 'session column'.
-Next I added a column named 'ftp', obtained my finctional threshold power externally for the time that each session was recorded and created a dictionary containing the values.
-The values in the         dictionary were mapped to the new 'ftp' column.
-Then, because I wanted to see the results of my work to this point, I created the first visualisation for this project using the Seaborn and Matplotlib libraries.
+   After Bike Noodle 1 I made the dataset easier to work with by adding a 'name' column, mapped using a custom function based on values in 'session' to create a more code-friendly naming convention.
+I added an ftp column using a dictionary, taking FTP values from my TrainerRoad profile and used map() to populate it.
+To see my progress I built a basic visualisation using Seaborn and Matplotlib.
   </p>
 </div>